defi-wonderland/prophet-modules/docs/src/content/modules/dispute/bonded_dispute_module.md

 ### Key Methods

-- `decodeRequestData(bytes calldata _data)`: Returns the decoded data for a request.
+- `decodeRequestData`: Decodes request parameters.
-- `disputeResponse(bytes32 _requestId, bytes32 _responseId, address _disputer, address _proposer)`: Starts a dispute.
+- `disputeResponse`: Starts a dispute.
-- `onDisputeStatusChange(bytes32 _disputeId, IOracle.Dispute memory _dispute)`: Is a hook called by the oracle when a dispute status has been updated.
+- `onDisputeStatusChange`: Is a hook called by the oracle when a dispute status has been updated.
-- `disputeEscalated(bytes32 _disputeId)`: Called by the oracle when a dispute has been escalated.
+- `disputeEscalated`: Called by the oracle when a dispute has been escalated.
 Not implemented in this module.

 ### Request Parameters